community-led-design/kit/src/resources/co-designing-synthesis.md

 * Identifying actionable design ideas within personal narratives
 * Creating a prioritized list of needs, preferences or design features

-Traditional design research approaches define synthesis as the process of translating research data into actionable knowledge or design features ([reference](https://medium.com/design-thoughts-case-studies/design-synthesis-step-by-step-guide-1a46c73c503e)).
+Traditional design research approaches define synthesis as the process of translating research data into actionable knowledge or design features[<sup>1</sup>](https://medium.com/design-thoughts-case-studies/design-synthesis-step-by-step-guide-1a46c73c503e).
 In these approaches synthesis is done by the research or design team once the research stage is complete.
 This means that participants, who are often put in the position of research subjects, do not have a say in how their ideas are being interpreted.

 In a co-design approach participants are included in the synthesis process wherever possible.
 This guide describes some common synthesis pitfalls as well as co-design approaches that can help to avoid them.